Best Mattress to Buy

 We differ from most bed in a box brands because we design our mattresses to meet different sleep needs.
 Many brands sell one or two mattresses fit for different budgets—they'll have a basic model and another that's more luxurious.
 Instead of operating on a "Good, Better, Best" business model, we design each of our beds with high-quality materials and technologies so anybody can find their "best mattress" from our product line.

 The primary difference between our memory foam mattresses and hybrids is their core.
-Our memory foam mattresses have an all-foam core where our hybrids contain pocketed coils.
-Both our hybrid and memory foam mattresses offer zoned support—our memory foam mattresses do this through the inclusion of HIVE® technology while our hybrids contain targeted coils.
+Our memory foam mattresses have a Bio-Core® base layer while our hybrids contain pocketed coils.
+Therefore, our memory foam mattresses are more "cradling" while our hybrids have a bouncier feel.
+The open coil system in our hybrids also makes them more cooling.

 Our hybrid mattresses are compatible with solid or slatted foundations and bed frames.
 If your foundation or bed frame does have slats, just ensure they’re no more than 3 inches apart.
 If they are, you can place a bunkie board on top to create a solid, even surface.
 We do not recommend box springs with our mattresses because they provide inconsistent support and can damage the hybrid’s base layer, resulting in sagging and premature wear and tear.